-Home Appliance Repair Technician Career Information
+Career Definition for a Home Appliance Repair Technician

-Also known as an in-home service professional, home appliance repair technicians service a variety of household durable goods, with the exception of central cooling and heating units.
+Also known as in-home service professionals, home appliance repair technicians service a variety of household durable goods, with the exception of central cooling and heating units.
 According to the U.S. Bureau of Labor Statistics (BLS), repair technicians typically specialize in major appliances and must be particularly knowledgeable in the diagnosis, service, and repair of electronics and their components, while also keeping abreast of manufacturer service bulletins.
 Federal regulations require that home appliance repair and service technicians detail the capture and disposal of refrigerants used in cooling systems as they can contribute to ozone depletion if improperly discarded.

-Most home appliance repair technicians learn their craft through on-the-job training as an apprentice to master technicians.
+Most home appliance repair technicians learn their craft through on-the-job training as apprentices to master technicians.
 However, employers prefer to hire graduates of technical appliance repair or electronics programs offered at postsecondary technical schools or community colleges.
 While these programs can help reduce the amount of on-the-job training required for entry-level workers, trainees usually receive additional schooling from their employer and appliance manufacturers.

 The Environmental Protection Agency requires that all technicians who work with refrigerants pass a written examination to become certified in the proper handling of these.